david-macmahon/DopplerDriftSearchPipelineOutputs.jl/README.md

   the input file.
 This value is relative to the input file.
 - `pkfreq`: The topocentric frequency of the hit in the first time sample.
 - `pkrate`: The drift-rate of the hit in `Hz/s`.
+- `ctval`: The value of the FDR point closest to the cluster's centroid.
+- `ctchan`: The (non-integer) starting channel of the cluster centroid.
+- `ctfreq`: Interpolated (starting) frequency of the cluster's centroid.
+- `ctrate`: Interpolated drift rate of the cluster's centroid.
 - `nhits`: The number of proto-hits in this hit's cluster.
 - `lochan`: The lowest channel of all proto-hits in this hit's cluster.
 - `hichan`: The highest channel of all proto-hits in this hit's cluster.
 - `lorateidx`: The index of the lowest drift rate of all proto-hits in this hit's cluster.
+- `ctrateidx`: The (non-integer) index of the cluster centroid's drift rate.
 - `pkrateidx`: The index of the drift rate of the peak proto-hit of this hit's cluster (i.e. of this hit).
 - `hirateidx`: The index of the highest drift rate of all proto-hots in this